 I asked, "Who is this?"

 I was told, "The person in the river was a Riba-eater (a lender who insist on charging interest on borrowed money)."

-Allah and His Messenger are not given to “splitting hairs” on practices they consider a sin.
-As you will be able to judge for yourselves, the verses pertaining to the charging of interest are unequivocal and the punishment they foretell for a believer who charges interest on money lent for whatever purpose, in whatever amount, is of the most brutal kind.
+Allah is not given to splitting hairs on practices He considers a sin.
+The verses pertaining to the charging of interest are unequivocal, and the punishment they foretell for a believer who charges interest on money lent for whatever purpose, in whatever amount, is of the most brutal kind.

 2:276 Allah prohibits usury and does not bless it; but He compounds alms.
 And Allah does not like a vicious unbeliever.